directus-labs/examples/examples-articles/nuxtjs.md

 ## Scope and Purpose

-The purpose of this article is to focus on the bare basics of linking a Nuxt.js frontend to Directus, then show you where to learn about more robust authentication methods, roles & permissions configurations, and API functionalities.
+The purpose of this article is to focus on the bare basics of linking a Nuxt 2 frontend to Directus, then show you where to learn about more robust authentication methods, roles & permissions configurations, and API functionalities.
 It is important to stress to new users that Directus is a general purpose database wrapper, _which mirrors any linked database_.
 No matter your data model or use-case, Directus can serve as a backend *(plus no-code admin panel)* for any type of project and also connect to any *(or many)* different front-ends.

 Please keep in mind that this is not a demo showing _what Directus can be used for_, but rather a low variable entry-point on the path to _understanding how to do anything you want with it_.